utilyre/barbecue.nvim/README.md

   require("barbecue").setup({
     theme = {
-      -- this highlight is used to override other highlights -- you can take advantage its `bg` and set a background throughout winbar -- (e.g. basename will look like this: { fg = "#c0caf5", bold = true }) normal = { fg = "#c0caf5" },
+      -- this highlight is used to override other highlights -- you can take advantage of its `bg` and set a background throughout your winbar -- (e.g. basename will look like this: { fg = "#c0caf5", bold = true }) normal = { fg = "#c0caf5" },